FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R15

-We first add a label to the section that we want to refer in this footnote.
+First, we add a label to the section that we wish to refer in this footnote.
 Then, we change the footnote, and add the reference to this label instead of the character A. If you look at the output after compiling the document once, you will see that the footnote has question marks instead of the section number.
 You will have to compile once again, for the section number to appear in the footnote.

 ..
 L15